-- a.1.
-Dangerous signs.
-Any sign constituting an immediate hazard to health or safety shall be deemed a nuisance and may be immediately removed by the city and the cost thereof charged against the owner of the property on which it was installed. - b.2.
-Unsafe signs.
-Any sign that becomes insecure, in danger of falling, or otherwise unsafe but not considered an immediate danger by the building official/zoning administrator to the health or safety of the public shall be removed or repaired according to the process outline in paragraph e. below.

-- e.3.
-Abandoned signs.
-Any sign that advertises a business that has been discontinued for at least 90 days or that advertises a product or service that is no longer offered shall be deemed abandoned.
-Permanent signs applicable to a business temporarily suspended by a change in ownership or management shall not be deemed abandoned unless the structure remains vacant for at least six months.
+- (a) Dangerous signs.
+Any sign constituting an immediate hazard to health or safety shall be deemed a nuisance and may be immediately removed by the city and the cost thereof charged against the owner of the property on which it was installed. - (b) Unsafe signs.
+Any sign that becomes insecure, in danger of falling, or otherwise unsafe but not considered an immediate danger by the building official/zoning administrator to the health or safety of the public shall be removed or repaired according to the process outline in subsection (e) below. - (c) Abandoned signs.
+Any sign that advertises a business that has been discontinued for at least ninety (90) days or that advertises a product or service that is no longer offered shall be deemed abandoned.
+Permanent signs applicable to a business temporarily suspended by a change in ownership or management shall not be deemed abandoned unless the structure remains vacant for at least six (6)

+months.
 An abandoned sign shall be removed by the owner or lessee of the premises.
-If the owner or lessee fails to remove the sign, the building official/zoning administrator shall initiate the process noted in paragraph e. below. - d.4.
-Illegally erected signs.
-The building official/zoning administrator shall order the removal of any sign erected illegally in violation of this article, according to the process outlined in paragraph e. below. - e.5.
-Process for enforcing violations of section 26-7, dangerous, unsafe, abandoned, and illegally signs.
-For violations of section 26-7 b. through d., the building official/zoning administrator shall notify the owner of the property on which the sign is located.
-Verbal notices or those sent by first class mail shall be sufficient notice.
-Where a sign erected in violation of this article is considered dangerous or unsafe, the notice shall inform the owner to remove said sign(s) immediately and property owners of other illegal signs on private property shall be granted a reasonable period of time within which to remove the sign, as determined by the building official/zoning administrator.
+If the owner or lessee fails to remove the sign, the building official/zoning administrator shall initiate the process noted in subsection (e) below.

+- (d) Illegally erected signs.
+The building official/zoning administrator shall order the removal of any sign erected illegally in violation of this chapter, according to the process outlined in subsection (e) below. - (e) Process for enforcing violations of section 26-7, dangerous, unsafe, abandoned, and illegally signs.
+For violations of sections 26-7(2) through (4), the building official/zoning administrator shall notify the owner of the property on which the sign is located.
+Verbal notices or those sent by first-class mail shall be sufficient notice.
+Where a sign erected in violation of this chapter is considered dangerous or unsafe, the notice shall inform the owner to remove said sign(s) immediately and property owners of other illegal signs on private property shall be granted a reasonable period of time within which to remove the sign, as determined by the building official/zoning administrator.
 Should the property owner fail to remove the sign(s) within the time specified, or if a sign is erected within any right-of-way or public property, the building official/zoning administrator, or their designee, shall have the authority to remove the sign, and the property owner shall be liable for the cost thereof.

 Sec.
-26-23. - Changes to permitted signs.
+26-24. - Changes to permitted signs.

 No physical, structural or electrical changes can be made to existing permitted signs without first obtaining a new sign permit.
-Individual sign panels can be replaced on existing box signs but a permit must still be obtained.
+Individual sign panels can be replaced on existing box signs, but a permit must still be obtained.

 Sec.
-26-24. - Administration and appeals of sign ordinance standards.
+26-25. - Administration and appeals of sign ordinance standards.